 - Tap Face ID & Passcode, then enter your passcode.

-Your iPhone will now tell you it is “Unlocked with Apple Watch” when it detects you’re wearing a mask, and Apple Watch will vibrate.
-The process is surprisingly quick — almost as fast as Face ID.
+Your iPhone will now tell you it is “Unlocked with Apple Watch” when Face ID detects you’re wearing a mask.
+Plus, your Apple Watch will vibrate to alert you, just in case.
+The process proves surprisingly quick — almost as fast as Face ID.
+It’s a fantastic feature that was a long time coming.

 Not a complete Face ID replacement